• Skip to primary navigation

 Unfortunately, finding out the cost to charge an electric car isn’t as straightforward as calculating the cost of a regular vehicle, where all you have to do is look at gas prices and the amount you’ve driven.
 There are a number of factors to take into consideration when estimating the cost of charging your electric vehicle – we’ll go over them below:

-• Electricity costs –This will depend on whether you’re charging at home or if you’re predominantly charging your car up at charging stations.
+• Electricity costs –This will depend on whether you’re charging at home or if you’re predominantly charging your car at charging stations.
 Public electric car charging stations will often charge by the hour, while some use kWh-based billing; pricing can vary from location to location.
 Meanwhile, charging at home can be more cost-friendly and straightforward.
-Regardless, to help you calculate an estimate of how you spend charging your vehicle, note the number of kilometres driven before you need to recharge as well as the amount you pay at charging stations or the cents/kWh rate you pay for electricity at home over a few months.
+Regardless, to help you calculate an estimate of how you spend charging your vehicle, note the number of kilometres driven before you need to recharge, as well as the amount you pay at charging stations or the cents/kWh rate you pay for electricity at home over a few months.

 • Time of Use Rates – Depending on which province you live in, time of use rates may exist – choosing to charge your EV during off-peak or mid-peak hours would be largely different than charging during peak hours, in which electricity prices are higher.
+In Ontario, the Ultra-Low Overnight rate offers a lower rate for energy usage between 11 p.m. and 7 a.m.
+The plan was created in response to the growing popularity of EVs in the province.

 • Charger costs – Indirect costs are also something to consider when thinking about the costs of charging EVs – a standard charger versus a level 2 charger will have significant differences.
-While a level 2 charger will charge up your vehicle faster, it can cost around $,2000 USD (about 2,500 CAD) for its parts and installation into your home, according to Kelley Blue Book.
+While a level 2 charger will charge up your vehicle faster, it can cost around $2000 USD (about 2,500 CAD) for its parts and installation into your home, according to Kelley Blue Book.

 How can an EV impact my electricity bill?
 Do time-of-use rates affect your EV charging costs?